Adam Duvall Player Props: Red Sox vs. Giants

 Adam Duvall At The Plate

-- Duvall is batting .265 with 14 doubles, a triple, eight home runs and 12 walks.
+- Duvall is hitting .260 with 14 doubles, a triple, eight home runs and 12 walks.

-- Duvall will look to extend his four-game hitting streak.
-He's batting .316 with one homer in his last outings.

-- Duvall has driven home a run in 18 games this year (43.9%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on two occasions..
+- In 42.9% of his games this season, Duvall has picked up at least one RBI.
+In six of those games (14.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 43.9% of his games this year, with two or more runs scored in 7.3%.
+- He has scored in 42.9% of his games this season, with more than one run scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.